 ALCOHOL ADDICTIONFirst consumed in 7,000 B.C.
 China, alcohol distilling and distribution has grown into a $500 billion industry.
-Over 15 million people in the United States alone suffer from alcohol addiction.
-The severity and symptoms of alcohol addiction vary widely and impact people of all backgrounds.
+Over 15 million people in the United States alone suffer from alcoholism.
+The severity and symptoms of alcoholism vary widely and impact people of all backgrounds.
 Although many studies suggest that alcohol consumption can have some health benefits, if you are addicted, the negative consequences far outweigh the benefits.

 Are you struggling with alcohol addiction?Call (855) 202-2138

-ALCOHOL AND THE BRAINAlcohol affects neurotransmitters in the brain, much like many other addictive substances.
+HOW DRINKING EFFECTS THE BRAINAlcohol affects neurotransmitters in the brain, much like many other addictive substances.
 Neurotransmitters are chemicals that send messages to the neurons in your brain.
 This process controls your behavior, movement, speech, and thought.
-GABA, a neurotransmitter, is produced when you drink alcohol.
+GABA, a neurotransmitter, is produced when you drink.
 GABA helps control perceptions of fear and anxiety.
 This influx of GABA suppresses glutamate (which governs learning and memory).
-Alcohol consumption also leads to increased production of dopamine, the chemical in the brain responsible for pleasure and reward.
+Drinking also leads to increased production of dopamine, the chemical in the brain responsible for pleasure and reward.
 Too much alcohol use increases the production of GABA, glutamate, and dopamine, making the brain slow its natural production of the chemicals.
 The body begins to need more alcohol to supplement the low level of natural chemicals.
 This, in turn, leads to an increased tolerance.
-This cycle continues until alcohol is needed to complete even simple daily tasks.
+This cycle continues until drinking is needed to complete even simple daily tasks.

 - Loss of control over how much they drink